vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 ( Vol.

-Prof. Pathak while editing the Abhona plates of Saṅkara gapa dated in Kalacuri saivat 347 in E. I. IX p.
+Prof. Pathak while editing the Abhona plates of Śhaṅkara gapa dated in Kalacuri saivat 347 in E. I. IX p.
 296 quotes the words of Saṅkarācārya (tarkika-oāta-bhatarājāpravem śyam) in bis Bhasya on Br.
 Up. and Anandagiri's explana tion thereon viz. cātas are those that transgress the rules of conduct for decent people and bhatas are servants telling falsehoods.
 Vide the Valabhi grant of Dharasana II in 252 Gupta year (I. A. 15 p.
 187) and the Palitana plates of the same king and of the same year in E. I. XI. p.
 80 at p.
 83 and the Banskhera plate of Harsa (E. I. IV p.
 208, at p.
 211 where we read 'bhatacā ṭa-sevakādin) for other early occurrences of the word.
 In the Naihati grant of Ballāla gena we have the words 'cattabhatta-jātiyān janapadan

 (E. I. XIV p.
 156 at p.
 160 ).
 21796-Thief-catcher.
 The word occurs in Narada (parisista